georchestra/geonetwork/docs/eng/developer/source/xml_services/services_calling.rst

 - **error**: This is the root element of the document.
 It has a mandatory id attribute that represents an identifier of the error from a common set.
-See :ref:`error_ids` for a list of all id values.
+See :ref:`error2_ids` for a list of all id values.

   - **message**: A message related to the error.
 It can be a short description about the error type or it can contain some other